cloukit/common/example/1.3.1/USAGE.md

 ```

 Use the **(cloukitClickOutside)** directive on any dom element like so.
-You can trigger a functions once the outside of the element is clicked.
+You can trigger a function once the outside of the element is clicked.

 ```html
 <div